IFLA2020 International Student Design Competition

 - e-Certificates will be given to all participated entries via email after the event

-- Comprehensive investigation of the competition theme and consideration of the overall theme and sub-themes.
+- Comprehensive investigation of the competition theme and consideration of the overall theme.

 - Clear documentation of analysis and design process.